Coastal Women’s Ventures

 Coastal Women’s Ventures is a collaborative program with the Carolina Small Business Development Fund focused on creating and supporting small business opportunities for women entrepreneurs through business coaching, mentoring, small business education, and connecting participants to loan capital.

-For more information, please contact Acquinetta Beatty at email@example.com
+Light Refreshments will be served.
+For more information, please contact Acquinetta Beatty at: firstname.lastname@example.org

 Was your small business impacted by Hurricane Florence?
 The Hurricane Florence Recovery Loan Program is specifically designed to assist small business owners whose operations were impacted by the storm in September 2018.
 We can help you through the recovery process by providing access to financial assistance & loans, local lending resources, technical assistance, and guidance through the application process.